agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 Using the metadata a browser parses the response to render the web page.
 The browser may make more requests, using the same procedures outlined above.
 This is done to fetch any new resource that are found as embedded content.
 Typically media, style sheets, javascript files.

 A DOM tree is built out of broken HTML.
-Style sheets and javascript files are parsed and DOM nodes are moved and styled to match the directives of aforemantioned files.
+Style sheets and javascript files are parsed and DOM nodes are moved and styled to match the directives of aforementioned files.

-Finally, the browser renders the page on the screen accroding to the DOM tree and the style information of each node.
+Finally, the browser renders the page on the screen according to the DOM tree and the style information of each node.

 ![Content Rendering Pic](http://taligarsiel.com/Projects/image008.jpg)